AvironSoftware/DeepEvalSharpSite/docs/datasets.md

 ## Loading Data into Evaluator

-DeepEvalSharp’s `Evaluator` class provides several static methods to load datasets in various formats and wire them up to your evaluation pipeline.
+EvalSharp’s `Evaluator` class provides several static methods to load datasets in various formats and wire them up to your evaluation pipeline.
 Below is a guide to each loader and how to define the mapping to `EvaluatorTestData`.

 ---